xvvcs/vinted-desc-generator/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or send me a dm.

 ## License